Scientific Organisers:

-Electron Microscopy Section Chair, London South Bank University
+Electron Microscopy Section Vice Chair, London South Bank University

-Electron Microscopy Section Chair, London South Bank University
+Electron Microscopy Section Vice Chair, London South Bank University

 Asa is Professor of Advanced Materials Engineering at London South Bank University and Dean of the School of Engineering.
 His interests are in using microscopy to understand the relationship between microstructure and mechanical properties of complex systems, particularly hierarchical structures produced by biology.
 Asa previously led major initiatives in small scale mechanical testing combining EM with AFM at Queen Mary University of London and 3D imaging within a broader 3D engineering activity at the University of Portsmouth.
 Asa regularly supports the RMS Microscience Microscopy Congress in various capacities and was the Conference Chair for Tomography for Scientific Advancement (ToScA) ’17.